mkvoya/eps-preview/README.md

 # eps-preview: Preview EPS figure files in VSCode

 ## Features

 This extension enables the in-VSCode preview of EPS image files.
-A new command `eps-preview.sidePreview` is added as well as a preview icon in the menu bar when EPS files is open in VSCode.
+A preview icon will show on the menu bar when an EPS file is open in VSCode.
+A command `eps-preview.sidePreview` is also available to open the preview.

 A short demo is here: